 “(Students) should think foremost on why they want to be a lawyer,” says Andrew J. McClurg, author of “1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School.”
 “If their only reason was to make a whole lot of money, that was never a good reason, even when the economy was great.”

 For some, the glory and the money are the top reasons to go to law school, but McClurg raises an interesting point.
 Law is a noble profession that often requires a great amount of time and sacrifice.
 If your heart isn’t in it, you will find yourself in a miserable position.

+Know all of the variables.
+Understanding what your return on investment will be post-law school is key.
 A great way to determine where your expectations fall (and if law school is worth it) is to pursue a part-time career in a law firm.
 This can give you valuable experience and a chance to shadow lawyers to answer the question we can’t stop coming back to: Is law school for me?